Lythraceae: Distribution

 The Lythraceae are widely distributed, but with most species tropical and some temperate.
 They are absent from the Sahara and most arid regions of Australia.
 Many species occur in aquatic or semi-aquatic habitats (Decodon, Didiplis, Rotala, Sonneratia, Trapa).
 The oldest fossils of the family are pollen from the Late Cretaceous (Campanian) of Wyoming in western North America, around 82 to 81 million years old.

 Economic importance

 Edible crops include the pomegranate (Punica granatum) and the water caltrop (Trapa bicornis or T. natans).
 The pomegranate is cultivated for the fleshy arils surrounding the seeds, and the water caltrop for its seeds.
 Henna (Lawsonia inermis) is cultivated for the dye of the same name, derived from its leaves.

 Ornamentals are grown from a number of genera, including Cuphea, Lagerstroemia (crape myrtles), and Lythrum (loosestrifes).

 Purple loosestrife (Lythrum salicaria) is an invasive exotic weed of wetlands throughout Canada and the United States.

 Taxonomy

 Within the order Myrtales, the family Lythraceae is most closely related to the Onagraceae, with the Combretaceae sister to both families.
 Molecular phylogeny work has led to the inclusion of the formerly recognized families Duabangaceae, Punicaceae, Sonneratiaceae, and Trapaceae.

 Genera

-Lythraceae has 31 genera in five subfamilies:
+Lythraceae consists of 28 genera in five subfamilies:

-Subfamily Lythroideae Juss. ex Arn.
-1832 = 'Lythraceae sensu stricto', 27 genera: